cincospenguinos/TVM/README.md

 - [ ] Labels for jumping are supported
 - [ ] Labels for data preservation are supported
 - [x] All operations support immediates
-- [ ] All operations support registers
+- [x] All operations support registers
 - [ ] `jif` pseudo-instruction is supported
 - [ ] `sub` pseudo-instruction is supported
 - [ ] `nil` psuedo-instruction is supported
 	* This sets the underlying value to simply 0 unconditionally
+- [ ] `mov` pseudo-instruction is supported
+	* This copies the source value at the destination (length of three)
 - [x] Comments are removed and ignored
 - [ ] Writes to a TVM binary file with correct syntax
 - [ ] Do we want to do validation in the assembler?
 I think we do.
 If there's a semantic error with the execution of the underlying program, the programmer really ought to know.